Cloud-Technology-Solutions/jiratime/README.md

 ## Configuration

-*Before* running `jiratime` for the first time, edit the script and define the JIRA tickets and the daily amount of hours (from Mon to Fri).
+`jiratime` requires a configuration file to set your email address and define the JIRA tickets and the daily amount of hours (from Monday to Friday).
+A sample is provided in `test/sample_config.yaml`.
+You can either save this as `~/.timesheets.yaml` or pass the config file in each time with `-c <filename`>.

-## Running the script
+## Usage

 > [!NOTE]
-> To avoid logging time twice, the script will automatically check if time has
+> To avoid logging time twice, `jiratime` will automatically check if time has
 > been logged for a particular day already.

+Note that by default `jiratime` does not actually submit time values.
+To tell it to actually submit time, pass in the `-y` flag.

 ### Daily

-You can run the script daily as follows (or just create a simple cronjob):
+You can run `jiratime` daily as follows (or just create a simple cronjob):

 ```sh
 jiratime